acooney613/acooney613.github.io/_posts/2023-12-12-post-dataviz.md

 The first thing I wanted to explore was the potential relationship between fan attendance numbers and a teams overall success measured by their postseason run.
 Looking at the image below we can see that, on average, teams that make the posteason filled more of their stadium than teams that missed the postseason.
 One of the largest bars belonged to teams that would go on to win the world series, while the second smallest bar belonged to teams that missed the playoffs entirely.

-<p>Fig. 1</p>
+<p align = 'center'>Fig. 1</p>
 <img src = '/assets/images/result.png'>

 Looking at the image above we can see that, on average, teams that make the posteason filled more of their stadium than teams that missed the postseason.
 One of the largest bars belonged to teams that would go on to win the world series, while the second smallest bar belonged to teams that missed the playoffs entirely.
+This relationship does look consistent with what we found in the correlation matrix above as teams that made the postseason tend to have higher fan attendance.

 This relationship could potentially show the importance of fan attendance numbers for a team looking at making a deeper playoff run, and speaks to the 'homefield advantage' that most teams strive for.
 Is fan attendance the only metric for postseason success however?
 To answer this question I looked at the relationship between postseason success and team payroll.
 Looking at the plot below we can see that on average the teams that missed the postseason entirely spent far less on players than the teams that made the playoffs.